samueldashadrach/stealth-fight-nodejs/README.md

 ### Health system

 Each man has a health bar and an energy bar.
 Energy is consumed in all moves (except "rest"), some more than others.
 Health is lost only when other men deal damage.
-Energy can be regained rapidly using "rest" moves, health can be regained but at a much slower rate.
+Energy can be regained rapidly using "rest" moves; health can be regained too but at a much slower rate.
 A man's health places an upper limit on how much energy he can store in his energy bar, making health a more precious resource.
 Health can be consumed in place of energy if a man's energy hits zero.

 A man dies permanently when his health hits zero, and no longer occupies a position on the grid.
 A player is eliminated from the game when all his men are dead.